Carifio24/wwt-constellations-backend/README.md

 - `KEYCLOAK_URL` to set the location of the Keycloak server; default is `http://localhost:8080/`.
 If the value of this setting does not end with a slash, the server appends one internally.
+- `CX_PREVIEW_BASE_URL` sets the base used to construct the URLs of social media preview content associated with different scenes.
 - `CX_SUPERUSER_ACCOUNT_ID` sets the Keycloak account ID of an account that can perform some special administrative tasks.